The Illustrations of Gustave Dore

 Who's Who in the Gospels by H. A. Guy

-The Other Gospels: Non-Canonical Gospel Texts edited by Ron Cameron
+The Other Gospels: edited by Ron Cameron

 This valuable anthology provides descriptions and translations of some early Christian works that aren't in the New Testament.
 Includes the Gospel of Thomas, the Apocryphon of James, the Gospel of Peter, and the Secret Gospel of Mark.
 First published in 1987.

-Who Killed Jesus?
-Exposing the Roots of Anti-Semitism in the Gospel Story of the Death of Jesus by John Dominic Crossan
+Who Killed Jesus? by John Dominic Crossan

 Biblical scholars have long debated the questions of why Jesus was crucified and who was responsible for the decision to kill him.
 In this book John Dominic Crossan, a leading scholar, argues that the Romans made the decision to kill Jesus because they saw him as a social agitator and trouble-maker, but that the gospel writers changed the story to put the blame on the Jews.
 First published in 1995.